liu-nlp/dl4nlp/index.md

 ### Module 1: Word representations

-This module introduces one of the most fundamental ideas in modern NLP: that words can be represented as vectors which can be learned from text data.
+This module introduces one of the most fundamental ideas in modern NLP: the idea that words can be represented as vectors which can be learned from text data.
 On the application side of things, we focus on one of the most fundamental NLP tasks: text categorization.

 [Detailed information about Module 1](module1.md)